After the Rain Review: A Gentle Rediscovery of Purpose and Connection

 Final Verdict

+This is a controversial drama with an adequate ending.
 After the Rain is an anime of contradictions—gorgeous and thoughtful, yet often vague and emotionally detached.
 However, it finds redemption in its ending, where both main characters choose self-betterment over romance.
-By doing so, the show avoids sensationalism and embraces emotional honesty.
+By doing so, the show avoids sensationalism and embraces emotional honesty, highlighting the power of kindness, second chances, and small shared moments.

 Pros: